Updated August 2013

 3) White Sand Beach.
 (Hat Ao Thong)

-To go to White Sand Beach, take the turnoff for Pakkarang Cape, and turn right after 1 KM at the turnoff for the Sarojin Hotel.
-Later you will see signs directing you to White Sand Beach.
-White Sand Beach is ideal for swimming, also for children, the waves are not high because it is sheltered by the cape, There are a number of beach restaurants.
+To go to White Sand Beach, take the turnoff for Pakkarang Cape, and turn right after 1 KM , the signs say White Sand beach and Sarojin Resort.You have to make a few turns, but it is very well signposted..
+White Sand Beach is ideal for swimming, also for children, the waves are not high because it is sheltered by the cape.
+There are a number of beach restaurants.

 It is quieter if you walk towards the cape to the beach where the Boatyard restaurant is (Coconut Beach).